sjjensen2004/netskope-okta-ssoacsurloverride/README.md

-# The detailed documentation for this script is internal
+# The detailed documentation for this script are internal to Netskope

 ## Basic